scheshmi/CS-SBU-MachineLearning-2023/pages/assignments/Assignment1.md

 **Exercise 5**

 Implement Linear Regression with **Mean Absolute Error** as the cost function from scratch.
 Compare your results with the Linear Regression module of **Scikit-Learn**.
+Apply the model on **[Diabetes dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_diabetes.html)**.

 **Exercise 6**

 Implement Linear Regression using the normal equation as the training algorithm from scratch.
+Apply the model on **[Diabetes dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_diabetes.html)**.

 **Exercise 7**